How to Cook Sausage in the Oven

 3. Reduced Cleanup

 If you’re like most people, you hate scrubbing out dishes after cooking.
 Many people agree that cooking is much more fun than the cleaning afterward.
 If this describes you, you’re in luck because when you cook sausage in the oven you only need to use a single pan.
 You won’t need to scour a grill or wash out a frying pan.
 Your stovetop will also stay grease-free.
-With just one sheet pan, you’ll have more time after dinner to enjoy with your family.
+With just one sheet pan, you’ll save the stress and have more time after dinner to enjoy with your family.

 If you want to cut cleanup to zero, consider lining your baking pan with foil or parchment and making a sheet pan dinner like our Cajun one-pan dinner or our one-pan sausage and roasted roots recipe.
 Cooking your entire meal on a sheet pan will reduce cleaning time.
 Additionally, when you use foil or parchment paper, you’ll cut clean up time down to how long it takes to throw away the pan liner.

 4. Almost Foolproof

 While no cooking method is entirely foolproof, oven baking sausage comes close.
 Rather than turn over sausage constantly on a skillet so the meat cooks evenly, you’ll find yourself adjusting less if your oven maintains a steady temperature for you.
 You only need to know which temperature to use, which temperature the sausage must reach and which pan to use.
 Understanding these three simple things can make your dinner a complete success.
 Even if you’ve never cooked a meal before, you can bake your meat in the oven and have a tasty meal.